Ejyeyang/Ejyeyang/README.md

 ### _Professional Summary_
 -- --
-Driven, goal-oriented programmer with over 2 years of experience in the full life cycle of software development.
-Strong ability to quickly learn new concepts with attention to detail and a talent to communicate clearly and listen intently.
-Skills are not contained only to programming.
-Strengths gained from roles are teamwork, approachability, open-mindedness, problem solving, creativity, and time management.
+I create custom applications designed to reduce redundancy, minimize errors and organize data for everyday work processes.
+I have a strong ability to quickly learn new concepts with attention to detail, a talent to communicate clearly and listen intently in order to translate my clients requirements into software products.
+My productivity is driven by my goal to be a developer who can see everyday routines develop into software tools to assist you.

 ### _Education_
 -- --